austntatious/ordering-web-app/readme.md

 I didn't added any comments to controllers/admin/*.rb, because all of this controlles are standard scaffold controllers and doesn't have any custom code except of sorting, but it's quite easy to understand.

 API controllers are documented with ApiPie.

+** Deployment **

+Deployment is made with Capistrano.
+To update current version, just run "cap production deploy".
+Please note, that you need to have ssh keys setup on your machine for app user on server.